Old Gamers Never Die: 'Cold Waters' Game Review

 Red Storm Rising was one of MicroProse co-founder Sid Meier’s last games before he designed his most famous game, Sid Meier’s Civilization, and many elements of the game would form the basis for 1990’s Silent Service II, the updated and much-improved follow-on to 1985’s Silent Service, Meier’s set-in-WWII submarine game.

-Red Storm Rising’s graphics were pretty good for a late 1980s game, but the appeal of the game was mostly due to the fact that it allowed to choose – or be assigned to randomly, as in the real Navy – which class of submarine you commanded in World War III.
+Red Storm Rising’s graphics were pretty good for a late 1980s game, but the appeal of the game was mostly because it allowed you to choose – or be assigned to randomly, as in the real Navy – which class of submarine you commanded in World War III.
 There were five classes – Permit, Sturgeon, Los Angeles, Improved Los Angeles, and Seawolf – as well as four possible timelines: 1984, 1988, 1992, and 1996.

 The timeline you chose determined which classes were available; in 1984, for instance, the original Los Angeles class was the most advanced sub available, whilst in 1996 the new Seawolf class boats came online and other classes were modernized with theoretical weapons – like the never-installed periscope mount for a Stinger surface-to-air (SAM) launcher – or proposed but canceled Sealance Mk.50 rocket-boosted antisubmarine torpedo.